PhotonVision/photonvision-docs/source/docs/programming/photonlib/robot-pose-estimator.rst

 The RobotPoseEstimator has a constructor that takes an ``AprilTagFieldLayout`` (see above), ``PoseStrategy``, and ``ArrayList<Pair<PhotonCamera, Transform3d>>``. ``PoseStrategy`` has five possible values:

 * LOWEST_AMBIGUITY
-    * Choose the Pose with the lowest ambiguity
+    * Choose the Pose with the lowest ambiguity.
 * CLOSEST_TO_CAMERA_HEIGHT
-    * Choose the Pose which is closest to the camera height
+    * Choose the Pose which is closest to the camera height.
 * CLOSEST_TO_REFERENCE_POSE
-    * Choose the Pose which is closest to the camera height
+    * Choose the Pose which is closest to the pose from setReferencePose().
 * CLOSEST_TO_LAST_POSE
-    * Choose the Pose which is closest to the last pose calculated
+    * Choose the Pose which is closest to the last pose calculated.
 * AVERAGE_BEST_TARGETS
-    * Choose the Pose which is the average of all the poses from each tag
+    * Choose the Pose which is the average of all the poses from each tag.

 .. tab-set-code::
    .. code-block:: java